Reparative Futures programme

 We acknowledge the valuable work of Arathi Sriprakash, David Nally, Kevin Myers, and Pedro Ramos-Pinto (2020) in a paper commissioned for the UNESCO Futures of Education Report.
 In the paper they discuss and explain the concept of reparative futures.

-The term is also used by others in similar ways, including:
+The term has also been used by others in other contexts, including: